 Summer courses through GTCHS will be taken as credit recovery.
 Students will be required to complete seat time and all coursework through APEX.
-Upon completion, student will earn a "P" as passing the course.
+Upon successful completion, students will earn a "P" for passing the course.
 A credit recovery course does not impact a student's GPA.
 A student's transcript will reflect all courses taken and grades earned.